-Field sampling and Methodology
+Field sampling and Water Quality Analysis

 Monthly sampling was conducted from December 2021 to August 2022 from the selected sampling sites.
-For water quality analysis, the subsurface water were collected to determine the physiochemical water quality of the river.
+For water quality analysis, the subsurface water samples were collected to determine the physiochemical water quality of the river.
 Water quality was recorded using mercury thermometer (0.1C accuracy).
-DO was estimated using Winkler’s methods (APHA 2012), pH was measured using portable hand handle device.
-Transparency was measured using sacchi disc (20 cm diameter).
+DO was estimated using Winkler’s methods (APHA 2012), pH was measured using portable hand handle pH meter.
+Transparency was measured using secchi disc (20 cm diameter).
 Other water quality parameters including Free Carbondioxide, Alkalinity, Hardness, Nitrite, Ammonia were determined using standard methodology of APHA (2012).

+Plankton Collection and Identification

 Plankton sample collected using a plankton net of mesh size 10µm from each sampling site, 50 liter of water were filtered and collected the concentrates of 10ml.
 The collected plankton samples were preserved with Lugol’s solution and then kept in cool and dark room.
 Quantitative and qualitative estimation were done use Sedgwick rafter cell under microscope with 4x, 10x, and 40x magnification.
 Phytoplankton were identified using the standard manual/Books referring Ward & Whipple 1992; Cox (1996); Bellinger & Sigee (2010).
 The observed plankton counts were converted into Organism/liter (Org/L) using the equation given below: